-- The "probability" that a given tree edge uses a given tile is computed based on fast combinatorial enumeration of shortest paths.
+- The core area is decomposed into a regular grid of routing tiles. - Each signal net is decomposed into steiner or spanning trees. - The "probability" that a given tree edge uses a given tile is computed based on fast combinatorial enumeration of shortest paths.

-An open-source implementation of probabilistic congestion maps from [38] is distributed with the Capo placer in [13] and can produce picture files as well as scripts for Matlab and gnuplot - see Figure 3.
-This estimation method is reasonably fast, can obtain results that are close to those of global routing tools [47, 33].
+An open-source implementation of probabilistic congestion maps from [44] is distributed with the Capo placer in [16] and can produce picture files as well as scripts for Matlab and gnuplot - see Figure 4.
+This estimation method is reasonably fast, can obtain results that are close to those of global routing tools [53, 38].
 These estimates should be used with caution, however: good global routing tools may introduce slight routing detours to eliminate congestion problems.
 Probabilistic models might be considered pessimistic; if the estimates are used to influence the placement process, we may be addressing problems which do not actually exist, and suffer unnecessary wirelength increases.

 METRIC 2: Global (and Detail) Routing.
 Presently, relatively few routers are available publicly.
-Global routers Labyrinth [34] and the Force-Directed Router [41] are both downloadable from [13] in source code (in C++ and Java respectively), but their behavior on large circuits may not be representative of commercial routers.
-Some research groups use commercial tools [10, 55], most frequently Cadence WarpRoute.
+Global routers Labyrinth [39] and the Force-Directed Router [47] are both downloadable from [16] in source code (in C++ and Java respectively), but their behavior on large circuits may not be representative of commercial routers.
+Some research groups use commercial tools [13, 62], most frequently Cadence WarpRoute.
 However, commercial tools are impossible to tweak and difficult to integrate with.
 In particular, commercial tools typically do not save global routing results (which would be convenient for evaluating global placement) but rather offer a monolithic global+detail routing optimization.
 Furthermore, commercial routers may obscure results by performing sophisticated optimizations.
 To summarize, we believe that an open infrastructure for global routing should be developed by academic researchers and populated with open-source routers of reasonable quality, tested against commercial tools (similarly to how major academic global placers have been tested).
-A fast global router can be then embedded into a placer [46] as an estimator.
+A fast global router can be then embedded into a placer [52] as an estimator.